-Maihuenia is a genus of two species quite distinct from other cacti.
+Maihuenia is a genus of two species, quite distinct from other cacti.
 Therefore, it is classified as the sole genus in the subfamily Maihuenioideae.

-Growing Condition and General Care
+Growing Conditions and General Care

 For a balanced development, it is best to place Maihuenias in a position where they are exposed to direct sunlight for at least a few hours.